kisscool/wmii-sh/README.md

 ### Configuring Widgets

-In order to add a widget in your Wmii status bar, you need to enter the following linke in wmiirc_local :
+In order to add a widget in your Wmii status bar, you need to enter the following line in wmiirc_local :

 	add_widget $name $refresh_rate $position